agsb/jelly/README.md

 ### Jelly extensions

-around the standart language, jelly includes;
+around the standart language, Jelly includes: (# list can grow)

   a nop, to do nothing,

   a halt, to stop running,

   a reset, to restart running,
-  a next, to

   a swap, to exchange data tape and I/O tape for forward \> and backward \< moves;

-  the output \. command copy a byte from data tape to I/O tape;
+  the output \. command always copy a byte from data tape to I/O tape;

-  the input \, command copy a byte from I/O tape to data tape;
+  the input \, command always copy a byte from I/O tape to data tape;

 ### About loops